 I read a lot of other blogs and watch YouTube channels to help build my knowledge of starting a blog.
 From what I’ve gathered, it takes 6 months to a year to start seeing profits from a blog.
 And even then, it’s highly dependent on the content you create, the audience you’ve grown, and the quality you provide.
 One of the more informative channels that I follow is Income School.
 They have a course you can pay for, but the videos include the majority of the content and strategies for free if you follow them.

-I hope to add more value as I continue to learn, but for now I’ll share 4 ideas to curate content that I have been using to help create blog posts.
+I hope to add more value as I continue to learn, but for now I’ll share 4 ideas to curate content for blog posts:

 This is probably the fastest and easiest way to generate content for your blog.
 As you think about things you’d like to write about, draw on your own experiences.
 For example, I do regular goal planning throughout the year and I shared my process in a Summer 2021 goal planning post.
 Another example I shared was my experience preparing for and running a half marathon.